Loading...

 description of a velocity-time graph

-Here, in the time interval $1\,{\rm s}$ to $2\,{\rm s}$ all corresponding values of velocity are positive so the object is moving along the positive $x$-axis.
+In the time interval, $1\,{\rm s}$ to $2\,{\rm s}$, all corresponding velocity values are positive, so the object is moving along the positive $x$-axis.

 Example (3): Give a physical interpretation for a moving car having the following velocity vs. time graph.